HPC-dev-acc/mario-demo/README.md

 - Player shadow is now anchored via `shadowY`, preventing it from rising when the player jumps.
 - Shadow now snaps to the top of nearby blocks even when the player is airborne.
 - Applied a downward camera offset so the scene renders 80 pixels lower.
+- Run animation now activates when pressing against walls and plays at half speed while blocked.

 ## Audio